Last Updated: November 2017

 Alaska Supplemental Annuity Plan

-The State of Alaska does not participate in the Federal Social Security System.
+The State of Alaska discontinued its participation in the Federal Social Security System on December 31, 1979.
 In lieu of Social Security, the Alaska Supplemental Annuity Plan (SBS-AP) provides an alternative benefit plan.
 Participating in the Supplemental Annuity Plan is mandatory for all State employees, with the exception of Teachers, who are excluded from participating.

 The SBS-AP is a defined contribution plan governed by section 401(a) of the Internal Revenue Code.
 Your contribution to the plan equals 6.13% of your gross pay up to the current Social Security maximum.
 Your contributions are deducted from pre-taxed income and are matched by the state.
 These contributions plus any change in value (interest, gains and losses) are payable to you or your beneficiary at a future date.
 Participants must be terminated to receive payments.

 SBS Annuity is a participant-directed plan.
 This means you choose how the annuity is invested from the options offered by the plan.
 There are several investment options for this fund.
 The Division of Retirement and Benefits will mail you an information packet that will include a PIN to access your account online.
 You will also receive a quarterly statement of your contributions and interest.